mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-7-x.md

     ```

-4. To use the font with specific languages, you need also to add the font to return of a custom
+4. To use the font with specific languages you need to extend the `Mpdf\Language\LanguageToFont` class (if you require granular control you should implement `Mpdf\Language\LanguageToFontInterface` yourself).
-    `Mpdf\Language\LanguageToFontInterface` implementation.

-    You can also extend existing `Mpdf\Language\LanguageToFontInterface` class.

     ```php
     <?php

-    class CustomLanguageToFontImplementation extends \Mpdf\Language\LanguageToFontInterface implements \Mpdf\Language\LanguageToFontInterface
+    class CustomLanguageToFontImplementation extends \Mpdf\Language\LanguageToFont
     {

         public function getLanguageOptions($llcc, $adobeCJK)